BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 The best structures are around a football-sized plaza that reminded me of the National Mall in Washington D.C.
 On the two long sides of the plaza are palaces and pyramids and at the north and south ends are two acropolises.

-The other must-see site is the Dansaka–a row of stone carvings of dancing toothless and disemboweled old men.
+My favorite thing to see is the Dansaka–a row of stone carvings of dancing toothless and disemboweled old men.
 You can see the blood gushing out of some of them as they’ve had their guts cut out or male body parts cut off.

 How to get to Monte Alban and back to Oaxaca: